Central Valley Water Board Harmful Algal Bloom Projects

 Photo Credit: Spencer Fern, RTD, 2023

-The Central Valley Water Board began a partnership with Restore the Delta (RTD) in 2022 to monitor Delta waters near Stockton for HABs.
+The Central Valley Water Board (CVWB) and Restore the Delta (RTD) began a partnership in 2022 to monitor HABs in the Delta near Stockton.
+This partnership has continued to date.

 View the latest HAB advisories: